mosdef-hub/mbuild/docs/docker.rst

 Prerequisites
 -------------
 A docker installation in your machine.
 Follow this `link <https://docs.docker.com/get-docker/>`_ to get a docker installation working on your machine.
+If you are not familiar with docker and want to get started with docker, the Internet is full of good tutorials like the ones `here <https://docker-curriculum.com/>`_ and `here <https://www.youtube.com/watch?v=zJ6WbK9zFpI&feature=youtu.be>`_.

 Quick Start
 -----------